Uniarts GINTL

 Among other insights, the responses found links between ideas, feelings, and creativity.
 Artistic ideas sometimes require an external stimulus, and sometimes some peaceful alone time.
 Becoming an artist could come through rising up to challenges or from being granted individual freedom.
 Some participants also saw artistry as something inherited in the blood and from the family heritage.
 Overall, many hoped that taking part in the arts could become more accessible across diverse communities and different educational backgrounds.
 Online environments and smart technology were recognised to enable practicing the arts even in remote areas and over long geographical distances.

 The participants of the day represented a wide range of artistic disciplines.
 Among the many, creating writing, dance, film, fine arts, music, and theatre were represented.
 From their discussions, the participants chose topics to bring to the painting.
 These topics were then expressed in the painting through both representational and abstract forms.
 At Orenius’s suggestion, a camera harness was devised to be worn on the participant’s chest.
 This allowed the artists to film their painting process in a self-directed, close-up manner.
-The material filmed at the event will be used later on the digital platform that will promote continued cooperation.
+A small crew led by documentarist Aika Kirei filmed material at the event for later use.
+Here’s a YouTube link to video documentation on the workshop.

 The seminar day ended with a performance by The Zawose Family, a music and dance group from Bagamoyo.
 The group follows in the footsteps of late musician Hukwe Zawose.
 Highly regarded for his singing, and expertise with ilimba and zeze, Dr. Zawose was awarded an honorary doctorate from the Sibelius Academy in 1997.